Military Humanitarian or Compassionate Assignments

 EFMP does not restrict a member from doing his/her share of unaccompanied assignments, however, so they can still deploy.
 The program merely makes sure that members aren't selected for an accompanied assignment to areas where their dependents would not get the special attention they require.

 A Humanitarian Assignment is a special assignment authorized to alleviate a hardship so severe an emergency leave cannot fully resolve it.
-While each of the services has different procedures, there are some requirements which are common to all the branches.
+While each of the services has different procedures, there are some requirements that are common to all the branches.

 The problem must be able to be resolved within a specific time-frame (six months to two years, depending on the branch of service).
 Military members are expected to be available for worldwide assignment, at all times, according to the needs of the service.
 That's a large part of why they get a paycheck.
-For those who have a permanent or prolonged family problem which prevents reassignment, humanitarian discharge is generally the appropriate action.
+For those who have a permanent or prolonged family problem that prevents reassignment, humanitarian discharge is generally the appropriate action.

 The Comptroller General has ruled that the military services cannot fund an assignment relocation for humanitarian reasons only.
 That means there must be a valid slot at the gaining base for the person's rank and job.
 For example, the Air Force would not be able to reassign an F-15 Fighter Aircraft Mechanic to a base that does not have slots for F-15 Fighter Aircraft Mechanics.
 However, sometimes a service will allow a member to re-train into a different job, to fill a required slot at the Humanitarian Assignment Location.